The Interesting Narrative of the Life of Olaudah Equiano: Controversy about origins

 "Equiano's fellow abolitionists were calling for precisely the kind of account of Africa and the Middle Passage that he supplied.
 Because only a native African would have experienced the Middle Passage, the abolitionist movement needed an African, not an African-American, voice.
 Equiano's autobiography corroborated and even explicitly drew upon earlier reports of Africa and the Middle Passage by some white observers, and challenged those of others."

 Paul E. Lovejoy disputes Carretta's claim that Vassa was born in South Carolina because of Vassa's knowledge of the Igbo society.
 Lovejoy refers to Equiano as Vassa because he never used his African name until he wrote his narrative.
 Lovejoy believes Vassa's description of his country and his people is sufficient confirmation that he was born where he said he was, and based on when boys received the ichi scarification, that he was about 11 when he was kidnapped, as he claims, which suggests a birth date of about 1742, not 1745 or 1747.

-Lovejoy's thoughts on the baptismal record are that Vassa couldn't have made up his origins because he would have been too young.
-Lovejoy goes on to say:
+Lovejoy argues that Equiano could not have made up his origins because he would have been too young.

 "If Carretta is correct about Vassa's age at the time of baptism, accepting the documentary evidence, then he was too young to have created a complex fraud about origins.
 The fraud must have been perpetrated later, but when?
 Certainly the baptismal record cannot be used as proof that he committed fraud, only that his godparents might have."

 Lovejoy also believes Equiano's godparents, the Guerins and Pascals, wanted the public to think that Vassa was a creole instead of being a fully Black man born in Africa.
 He claims that this was because the perceived higher status of Creoles in West Indian society and Equiano's mastery of English.

-In 2007, Carretta wrote a response to Lovejoy's claims about Equiano's Godparents saying: "Lovejoy can offer no evidence for such a desire or perception."
-Carretta went on to say: "Equiano's age on the 1759 baptismal record to be off by a year or two before puberty is plausible.
+In 2007, Carretta wrote a response to Lovejoy's claims about Equiano's godparents, saying: "Lovejoy can offer no evidence for such a desire or perception."
+He also argues, "Equiano's age on the 1759 baptismal record to be off by a year or two before puberty is plausible.
 But to have it off by five years, as Lovejoy contends, would place Equiano well into puberty at the age of 17, when he would have been far more likely to have had a say in, and later remembered, what was recorded.
 And his godparents and witnesses should have noticed the difference between a child and an adolescent."